by Michael S. Clark (with help from Linda Clark Rossi)

 When the bunce family moved to Madera, Mom transfered to one of three elementary schools in the city.
 We know for certain that she went to the campus of the Lincoln Grammar School, which several years earlier replaced the original Westside Elementary School of Madera.
 The other two schools in the city were the Pershing Grammar School, which had replaced the old Eastside Elementary, and the Washington Grammar School, which was built in 1922 for students living north of the Fresno River.
 There is a picture in Mom's photo album labeled "choir" that shows her standing in the back row of a group of kids, who are out in front of a brick buiding, which without question is the old Lincoln Grammar School.
 Also, there is a newspaper article from the Madera Tribune that lists her as a member of the honor roll of the graduating class of the Lincoln School.
 In addition, she must have also been a member of the Lincoln School Choir.

-June 5, 1941 - Mom graduated from the 8th grade of Madera Elementary School, having attended classes at the Lincoln School campus.
+June 5, 1941 - Mom graduates from the 8th grade of Madera Elementary School, having attended classes at the Lincoln School campus.

 Mom's family by 1945 had moved from the rural outskirts of the city to a home at 200 South Park St., which was pretty close to the city center.
 This greatly shortened Jack's commute to his jobs at the County Fair office and at Farm Bureau.
 This place was also just a short walk from Madera Union High School on L Street, which Mom definitely went to after her eighth grade graduation.
 The high school back then was an imposing two-story brick building, but this was torn down in the 1960s and replaced by the modern high school, which occupies the same location.